 Be sure you understand what is involved in being a member of high school rodeo.
 This is especially important for new members or anyone who is new to rodeo.

-It is mandatory that each AHSRA member sells one book of raffle tickets (Total value $400).
+We encourage every AHSRA member to sell one book of tickets (Total value $500) for our Truck and Trailer raffle.
 Raffle proceeds are extremely important to the continued operations of AHSRA – funds are used towards scholarship payouts to graduates, and to help put on our provincial finals.

 Each district has a volunteer ticket coordinator, who works with the Provincial Raffle Coordinator, Terrie Barkshire to distribute and track raffle tickets.